firebase/quickstart-unity/.github/ISSUE_TEMPLATE/feature-request.md

 ### [READ] Guidelines

-When filing a feature request please make sure the issue title starts with "FR:".
+When filing a feature request please make sure the issue title starts with "[FR]".

 A good feature request ideally
 * is either immediately obvious (i.e. "Add Sign in with Apple support"), or